 Testers can track defects with Kualitee and manage their resolution with defect reports.
 From defect tracking to fixes by dev teams, from verification to finalization, users can collaborate and remove such glitches with help of Kualitee.

 Kualitee and TestRail are two competitors with similar features.
 Both are test management tools with multiple integrations, test case management features, and project management features that allow for managing multiple projects.
 The highlight here would be Kualitee’s user-friendly dashboard and interface.
 Kualitee’s pricing is also significantly less expensive than TestRail.

 Test management is an essential part of the software development life cycle.
 Kualitee fits into the software development workflow by integrating with ALM and defect management applications.
 Kualitee also integrates with automation testing tools and CI/CD tools so that QA leads can manage all their testing and reporting from one place.

 Kualitee integrations include Jira, Jenkins, GitLab, Asana, and Selenium.
 Furthermore, the REST API enables users to integrate with any other application.

 Kualitee’s mobile app helps teams to remain in touch about project status and approve test cases on the go.
 Its SDK also lets users report a bug by shaking their phone.

 Kualitee offers one simple plan, suitable for teams, small and large.
-It is light on the customer’s budget, starting at just $7 per month per user.
+It is light on the customer’s budget, starting at just $15 per month per user.
 Kualitee offers a 10% discount on annual plans.
 They also offer a one-week free trial.